Learning Abroad Center

 Asia & Oceania

-The Chinese Flagship Capstone Year program is designed to help Chinese Flagship students attain near-native proficiency in Mandarin by applying their language and cultural knowledge abroad through direct enrollment classes at a local university and a full- or part-time internship.
+The Chinese Flagship Capstone Year program is designed for Chinese Flagship students, and will help you attain near-native proficiency in Mandarin by applying your language and cultural knowledge abroad through direct enrollment classes at a local university and a full- or part-time internship.

 Program Details